 “Why are raised beds the recommended route for a garden?” is a common question I get asked by friends and customers.
 In this post, I will be sharing nine reasons raised beds are the right choice for small gardens.

 #1 Less work to get the garden ready

-When you decide to start a garden, you need to prepare the soil and have it ready to grow things.
-Most native soils are not suitable for planting from the get-go, especially in urban areas.
-You may need to do a lot of tilling and adding amendments to fix its texture and its nutrient content.
+When you start a garden, you need to prepare the soil and have it ready to grow things.
+Most native soils are not suitable for planting, especially in urban areas.
+You may need to do a lot of tilling and adding amendments to fix its texture and nutrient content.
 Most likely, you will have to apply a soil test to learn more about its salinity, pH, and mineral content.
 All of these are steps that require effort and time to accomplish.

-#2 The right depth for the right plant
+#2 The correct depth for the right plant

 Raised beds make it easy to have the appropriate depth for your crops.
 Instead of breaking your back digging holes or trenches, build a bed as deep as you need.
 Raised beds do not only work for vegetables or flowers; they also work for trees.

 Elevating your crops above ground ensures better drainage.
 During torrential rains and continuous storms, raised beds keep the plants’ roots dry and prevent them from drowning in water puddles leading to root rot.

 #4 Prevent soil erosion